Part IV

 Let this assessment be a starting point—not of self-analysis, but of self-honoring.

-Your Inner Child is not asking to be judged.
+That younger self is asking to be seen, not judged.

 Inner Child Work as Neural Repatterning